marbletracks/marbletrack3.com/content/parts/lower-zig-zag-3-ban-upper-base.md

 History:

-* 2019 May 05: planned to be created by adding toothpicks to lzz3bubb
+* 2019 May 05: planned to be created by adding toothpicks to [Lower Zig Zag 3 ban Upper Base Base](/parts/lower-zig-zag-3-ban-upper-base-base/)